Read on to understand more about disruptive AI trends, the AI timeline and why AI is THE game changer in our era.

 About the author

-Markus Welsch is Vice President Content Intelligence and Chief Solution Architect at AMPLEXOR.
+Markus Welsch is Vice President Content Intelligence and Chief Solution Architect at Amplexor.
 He is based in Luxembourg.
-During his more than 20 years within the AMPLEXOR group, he contributed in different roles and positions to the design, architecture, implementation and operation of numerous challenging, multi-lingual Content and Information Management solutions for customers in different industries.
-Encouraged by his Computer Sciences background and a corresponding mindset, his passion and special attention always was—and continues to be—on the smart automation of content- and information-centric business processes and related cognitive activities.
-In his current positions, Markus is responsible for managing a comprehensive portfolio of smart solutions that bring together the best of both worlds, combining the speed, scale and power of machines with a human-like approach to take advantage of information on a scale that would otherwise be impossible for people.
-Within their area of application, these solutions can understand language, recognize valuable patterns and relationships, learn from data and information and allow answering questions that would have seemed unimaginable only a few years ago.
+During his more than 20 years within the Amplexor group, he contributed in different roles and positions to the design, architecture, implementation and operation of numerous challenging, multilingual content and information management solutions for customers in different industries.
+In his current positions, Markus is responsible for managing a comprehensive portfolio of smart solutions that combine the speed, scale and power of machines with a human-like approach.